Charge Trump With Crimes, Poll Voters Say

 Californians revealed their thoughts about AB5 back in November of 2020, when they voted to exempt rideshare drivers from the legislature’s gig-worker restrictions by a margin of 58 to 42 percent.
 Because the ridesharing companies that opposed AB5 spent a fortune trying exempt themselves from the measure, many in the media painted that vote as an illegitimate byproduct of voter confusion.
 But there was and still remains ample genuine opposition to the state’s strict rules (including from myself, I should disclose, in a piece I wrote decrying the law’s potential impact upon newspapers).

 Our panel’s overwhelming opposition to the measure suggests at least to this observer that Californians are far more supportive of the gig economy than the union-backed Democrats who dominate our legislature.
+“Truckers who want to be self-employed should have the right to operate their own business,” wrote one sympathetic voter.

 Photo credit by Gage Skidmore-Creative Commons